Koenkk/zigbee2mqtt.io/docs/guide/installation/02_docker.md

 ## Docker Stack device mapping
 *This is only relevant when using Docker Stack*

-Docker stack doesn't support device mappings with option `--devices` when deploying a stack in Swam mode.
-A workaround is to bind the device as volume binding and set the right permissions.
+Docker stack doesn't support device mappings with option `--devices` when deploying a stack in swarm mode.
+A workaround is to bind the device as a volume binding and set the right permissions.

 The workaround is based on the solution found at [Add support for devices with "service create"](https://github.com/docker/swarmkit/issues/1244#issuecomment-285935430), all credits goes this him.